-New Centres If you would like to become an RYA PWC Centre the first step is to contact the recognition department at the RYA and ask for the ‘Expression of Interest’ form.
-The form is fairly straight forward to fill in but if you’d like the notes we’ve written to explain each section please drop a quick line to firstname.lastname@example.org and we’ll send that through.
+New Centres If you would like to become an RYA PWC Centre the first step is to contact the recognition department at the RYA and fill in the ‘Expression of Interest’ application.
+The application is fairly straight forward to fill in but if you’d like the notes we’ve written to explain each section please drop a quick line to firstname.lastname@example.org and we’ll send that through.

 What you need to get your yacht recognised to run this course:

 - A crew member trained as an RYA PWC Instructor

 - One or more PWCs and relevant equipment.

 - An operations manual stating how PWC operations take place on board.

 - Safety cover in the form of a powerboat or tender.
 Please click here for useful downloads and checklists for the above and details of the RYA PWC Safety Course.

 - We’re a privately registered Yacht do we need to be an RYA Centre or is just for charter yachts?

 In countries where it’s required that PWC users be licensed it is considered the status of the yacht makes little difference.
 In the event of an incident it is better that the PWC user, and those responsible on board the yacht can show that there was adequate training and safe operating procedures in place.